gdsec-test/threat-api/docs/DEVELOPMENT.md

 ### Authorization

-* You can use the [util lambda](https://github.com/gdcorp-infosec/threat-util/tree/master/lambda) tools to check authorization in individual lambdas (using a specified list of JOMAX AD groups).
+* You can use the _lambda toolbox_ (`lambdas/common/toolbox`) to check authorization in individual lambdas (using a specified list of JOMAX AD groups).

 ### Standards / Best Practices